sagemath/trac_to_gh/Issue 817.md

 # Issue 817: O(3^(-2)) is broken

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/817

 Original creator: was